Thomas Andrews (1844-1921)

 (Charles Parnell, however, was in Kilmainham from October 1881 to 2 May 1882.
 He had died, aged 45, in October 1891.)

 This appointment was, however, short-lived.
 On 13 July 1892, Thomas was offered the governorship of Cork Male Prison.
-He replied the next day, accepting the post.
+(The governor there, Major Roberts, had finally resigned because of loss of vision (though after a series of allegations involving under-age girls).)
+Thomas replied the next day, accepting the post.
 It is unclear whether the move was at his request - there is no correspondence on file about this.
 The £50 special allowance was relinquished, and the salary was raised to that of a First Class Governor: £320 a year.
 Governor McManus of Tralee replaced Thomas at Kilmainham.

 On 20 July 1892, the family of eleven moved to Cork.
 The prison was in Western Road.
 On Census Night, 1 April 1901, Thomas and Annie, now 57 and 47, were living with their children Henry, Clara, Emily, Edwin, Martha, Isabella, Sarah and Arthur.
 The family also had a 36-year-old servant, Maggie Mahoney, Catholic and illiterate.
 On that night, the prison had 13 warders resident, and 142 inmates, in for a range of crimes from larceny, forgery and wounding, to 'insubordination in workhouse', child neglect, naval offences and abetting truancy.

 Thomas remained Governor of Cork Prison for eighteen years.
 The family lived in "a fine house within the prison wall, with a lovely garden."
 Under the 1909 Prisons Act, he sought to remain as governor after his 65th birthday on grounds of "good behaviour", but was turned down.
 On 19 February 1910 his superannuation terms were settled, and on 1 March he was asked to hand over the prison to "Mr McGann" from Kilmainham.
-He finally retired on 7 March 1910, and was made a Justice of the Peace.
+He finally retired on 7 March 1910, and was made a Justice of the Peace for the county borough of Cork.

 A newspaper article of the time, headed "Cork Male Prison - Retirement of the Governor" reads: